morphgnt/tischendorf/code/README-MQL.txt

 Run the tisch.mql file through the mql program:

+- If on MySQL:

+  mql -b my -p <password> -u <dbuser> tisch.mql

-- If on MySQL or PostgreSQL:
+- If on PostgreSQL:

-  mql -p <password> -u <dbuser> tisch.mql
+  mql -b pg -p <password> -u <dbuser> tisch.mql

+- If on SQLite 2:

+  mql -b l tisch.mql

-- If on SQLite:
+- If on SQLite 3:

-  mql tisch.mql
+  mql -b 3 tisch.mql

 This will create and populate the database "tisch".